HammerJS is a popular library that helps you add support for touch gestures (e.g. swipe, pan, zoom, rotate) to your page.

 The Component Styling

-We can use semantic-ui CSS to ease our styling, but that's not neccessary for our purposes.
+We can use semantic-ui CSS to ease our styling, but that’s not necessary for our purposes.
 Apart from that, there are a couple of custom CSS classes that we need to add for our component.

 .swipe-box {